cgat-developers/conda-deps/README.md

     - r-reshape2
     - r-ggplot2

-## Warning
+## Warnings

-Please note that `conda_deps` does not check dependencies in a clever way.
+* Please note that `conda_deps` does not check dependencies in a clever way.
 For example, if your code imports `scipy` and `numpy`, the script will generate an environment with both listed even though `numpy` **is** a dependency of `scipy` and only the latter would be required.
 So the expected output of `conda_deps` is a direct translation of the dependencies found in your code.

+* The list of conda channels printed out by `conda_deps` is just a recommendation but it is not based on any intelligent inference.
+Both `bioconda` and `conda-forge` are great channels and follow best practices in the building process, with most of the packages that you might want to install.
+However, please modify the list manually if needed.
+It is also possible to add an option to `conda_deps` so the user can specify the desired list of conda channels as input.
+If you think this would be useful please open an issue.

 # Installation